Perfall: Crest

 The modern coat of arms depicts a black bear walking on a red mountain.
 Dreiberg and Bär, from the arms of the Perfall family, appear today in the municipal coat of arms of Greifenberg.

 Today

 Members of this noble family have historically, remained discreet.
-In recent years; however, there have been a number of notable weddings including that of Baroness Josephine von Perfall to Ferdinand von Humboldt of Berlin (descendant of philosopher Wilhelm von Humboldt), Baroness Antonia von Perfall and Henrich Munte of Frankfurt, and finally Baron Alexander von Perfall to the daughter of William vanden Heuvel, Ashley Fuller Pierce.
+In recent years; however, there have been a number of notable weddings including that of Baroness Josephine von Perfall to Ferdinand von Humboldt of Berlin (descendant of philosopher Wilhelm von Humboldt), Baroness Antonia von Perfall and Henrich Munte of Frankfurt, and Baron Alexander von Perfall to the daughter of William vanden Heuvel, Ashley Fuller Pierce.
 The castle hosts several events for the village annually.